Tomorrow- a mystical land where 99% of all human productivity, motivation, and achievement is stored.

 THE 20-10 METHOD

 Telling yourself things like “I work better under pressure” or “I don’t feel like doing this right now, I’ll just do it later” shows a lack of responsibility.
 Do you really think you work better under pressure, or is it something you only tell yourself as an excuse?
 The main reason why we procrastinate is because we love that comfort of distractions, that escape.
+We don’t know how to postpone pleasure.
 One of the ways to overcome this, is to let go.
 What’s the worst thing that can happen?
 Let go of that fear of discomfort, do what you need to do, and once all your work is completed, you can indulge in as much comfort, as you wish.
-Thinking about this reminds of being in school, and having my mom tell me every Friday “do your homework today, so that you can enjoy your weekend, stress free”; what do you think I did?
-Of course I put it off until Sunday evening (didn’t we all, come on now) and of course I regretted putting it of until last minute, every single week.
-It’s kind of funny that as adults, we still let that instant gratification take over, but one thing’s for sure though: it’s never too late to change and become more productive.